-One day, he saw that his young son and bought a costly book.
-But the book contained only one verse, "You get what is destined for you!"
+One day, he observed that his young son had bought a costly book.
+But the book contained only one verse: "You get what is destined for you!"

 When the merchant realized that his son was a fool to buy a book with so much cost, but only one verse, he grew very angry.
 He said, "How can you do well in business, when you can buy a book which contains only one verse!
 Get out of my house, and never show me your face again!"